erickzanardo/jquery.lightElement/README.md

 jquery.lightElement
 ===================

-Simples plugins for focus an element using the "Turn the lights off" effect
+Simple plugin for focus an element using the "Turn the lights off" effect

 Example on http://erickzanardo.github.io/jquery.lightElement/index.html